DucManhPhan/DucManhPhan.github.io/_posts/2020-02-28-Adapter-Pattern.md

 ## Code C++ /Java / Javascript

-To refer this pattern's code, we can read this [link](https://github.com/DucManhPhan/Design-Pattern/tree/master/Structural-Pattern/Adapter-pattern/src/Java).
+To refer this pattern's code, we can read the [source code of Adapter pattern on Github](https://github.com/DucManhPhan/Design-Pattern/tree/master/Structural-Pattern/Adapter-pattern/src/Java).

 <br>